Biomineralization: In fungi

 Fungi are a diverse group of organisms that belong to the eukaryotic domain.
 Studies of their significant roles in geological processes, "geomycology", have shown that fungi are involved with biomineralization, biodegradation, and metal-fungal interactions.

 In studying fungi's roles in biomineralization, it has been found that fungi deposit minerals with the help of an organic matrix, such as a protein, that provides a nucleation site for the growth of biominerals.
 Fungal growth may produce a copper-containing mineral precipitate, such as copper carbonate produced from a mixture of (NH4)2CO3 and CuCl2.
 The production of the copper carbonate is produced in the presence of proteins made and secreted by the fungi.
 These fungal proteins that are found extracellularly aid in the size and morphology of the carbonate minerals precipitated by the fungi.

 In addition to precipitating carbonate minerals, fungi can also precipitate uranium-containing phosphate biominerals in the presence of organic phosphorus that acts as a substrate for the process.
 The fungi produce a hyphal matrix, also known as mycelium, that localizes and accumulates the uranium minerals that have been precipitated.
-Although uranium is often deemed as toxic to living organisms, certain fungi such as Aspergillus niger and Paecilomyces javanicus can tolerate it.
+Although uranium is often deemed toxic to living organisms, certain fungi such as Aspergillus niger and Paecilomyces javanicus can tolerate it.

 Though minerals can be produced by fungi, they can also be degraded, mainly by oxalic acid–producing strains of fungi.
 Oxalic acid production is increased in the presence of glucose for three organic acid producing fungi: Aspergillus niger, Serpula himantioides, and Trametes versicolor.
 These fungi have been found to corrode apatite and galena minerals.
 Degradation of minerals by fungi is carried out through a process known as neogenesis.
 The order of most to least oxalic acid secreted by the fungi studied are Aspergillus niger, followed by Serpula himantioides, and finally Trametes versicolor.